ionic-team/ionic-framework/BREAKING.md

 **Internal DOM Structure Changes**

-Due to the structural changes required to support floating labels with slotted start and end content, and because Textarea is a scoped component, this change has the potential to introduce breaking changes for developers who rely on the component's internal DOM structure or apply custom styling to internal elements.
+The internal DOM structure has been modified to support floating labels with slotted start and end content.
+Additionally, the structure of the component has been reorganized, with some elements now grouped differently than before.
+This may introduce breaking changes for developers who rely on the component's internal DOM structure or apply custom styling to internal elements.

 The following internal elements have been modified:
 - Removed: `<div class="textarea-wrapper-inner">`